-A. The Contractor's Submission Schedule: The Contractor's Submission Schedule will be prepared and provided by the Design Professional.
+A. The Contractor's Submission Schedule: The Contractor's Submission Schedule, prepared by the Design Professional is attached following the end of this section.
 The Contractor shall provide the dates each item needs to be submitted to the Owner no later than 30 days after approval of CPM schedule.
 The schedule shall include the date of all shop drawings, samples, materials that shall be submitted and the date approval is required.
 The Contractor shall adhere to the submittal processing time as describe in paragraph 1.5 above when developing the submittal schedule.
 The Contractor is to coordinate and cooperate with the Owner and Design Professional to complete scheduling in accordance with the approved CPM schedule.